kaw092/final-paper-beng183/Final_Paper.md

 * d1 and d2 are the two drugs represented as nodes to be connected or not</br>
 * n ranges from 1 to 5, representing all possible ATC levels.	</br>

-  -Therapeutic similarity can be understood to be a measure of effectiveness of a drug pair.
-  -This value determines the width of the edge connecting the two nodes.
-No edge means no similarity.
+    Therapeutic similarity can be understood to be a measure of effectiveness of a drug pair.</br> This value determines the width of the edge connecting the two nodes.
+No edge means no similarity.</br>
-  -The two equations and the visual representation of the drug network, a time and labor efficient method of unearthing effective combinations is born.
+    The two equations and the visual representation of the drug network, a time and labor efficient method of unearthing effective combinations is born.

 The combinations theorized by drug networks are tested rigorously through clinical trials to determine the validity of the combination.

 To name a few that Xu favors, dermatologists confirmed the efficacy of their combination drug named Tri-Luma amongst Asian subjects burdened with Melasma, a pigmentary disorder involving increased melanin.
 The questionnaires distributed to those consuming the drug combo and the conventional treatment revealed those of the former had much higher satisfaction scores than those of the latter.
 Similar degrees of success were found in experiments surrounding people with various comorbidities that negate the curative properties of a lone drug, but find themselves outmatched when confronted with a fusion of them.
 For instance, diabetes may worsen high blood pressure normally present in those with hypertension, but Amiloride and Hydrochlorothiazide mixture helped them both.

   One drawback to the network is that, while they identify complementary combos, they lack info on the dosages or drug concentrations.
 Many conventional medicine advise patients to take an arbitrary amount catered to average individuals.
 But it defeats precision medicine’s purpose to generalize dosage, so longer trials, lengthened due to the need to gather results arising from different dosages and their effects on the subjects, are needed.
 With billions of existing drugs, an amount growing by the second, the optimized methods described here may still take a long amount of time.
 Certain diseases may need to be prioritized, meaning the treatment for others must endure delays.